Khentii Mountains: History

+The mountains were called the Langjuxu Mountains (狼居胥山) in ancient China.
+In 119 BC, the Han dynasty army fought the Battle of Mobei with Xiongnu and conducted a series of rituals upon arrival at the place to glorify their victory.

 Geography

 The mountain chain overlaps the Khan Khentii Strictly Protected Area and includes Mongolia's sacred mountain, Burkhan Khaldun, which is associated with the origin of Genghis Khan.
 The range forms the watershed between the Arctic Ocean (via Lake Baikal) and the Pacific Ocean basins.
 Rivers originating in the range include the Onon, Kherlen, Menza and Tuul.

 A northern extension of the Khentii Mountains forms a range of the same name which is part of the Khentei-Daur Highlands in the Transbaikalia Krai of Russia.